My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 How it compares to what’s on the shelf

-I’ve had this conversation enough times now to have a small, informal sample of women in their fifties who have made the same decision my sister did.
+I have had this conversation enough times now — at kitchen tables, over text, on phone calls with friends who got the same news from their doctors — to have a small, informal sample of women who made the same decision I did.
 The pattern is consistent.
-Below are three of them, in their own words.
-They asked that I use first names only.
+Three of them agreed to let me share what they said, first names only.

 Individual experiences will vary.
 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-What I’d tell you if you were my sister
+What I would tell you if we were sitting at my kitchen table

 I would tell you, first, that this is not a magic pill.
 There is no magic pill.
 The Penn State trial measured a marker of vascular function in seven days.
 Your body is on a longer arc than that.
-The women I know who’ve taken it the longest have been on it for six to nine months.
-They’ve watched their next physical, and then the one after that.
-Some have seen the lipid numbers stabilize.
-Some have seen them come down.
-Some haven’t kept track.
-They’ve stayed on it because of how it feels to do something real for the second pathway, instead of nothing.
+I have been taking Purevia for almost a year now.
+The women I know who are on it have been on it for anywhere from three to nine months.
+We have watched our next physicals, and then the ones after that.

 I would tell you that supporting the second nitric oxide pathway is not a replacement for working with your doctor on the rest of your cardiovascular plan.
 It is not a statin.
 It is not a substitute for blood pressure medication if you need it.
 It is not hormone therapy.
 It is a daily, food-based way to support a specific pathway that estrogen used to support, and that the published research suggests can still be supported through diet and standardized supplementation after estrogen is gone.

-And I would tell you that if you’re going to try it, the dose, the standardization, and the testing are the things that actually matter — not the powder weight, not the picture on the front of the bottle.
+And I would tell you that if you are going to try it, the dose, the standardization, and the testing are the things that actually matter — not the powder weight, not the picture on the front of the bottle.

-Her next lipid panel is in three weeks.
-I’ll know what it says when she does.
-What I already know is that, for the first time since menopause, she is no longer sitting in the parking lot after her appointments wondering what changed and why nobody is explaining it to her.
+My next lipid panel is in three weeks.
+I will know what it says when it arrives.
+What I already know is that, for the first time since menopause, I am not sitting in the parking lot after my appointments wondering what changed and why nobody is explaining it to me.

 Reader Questions